That’s Liz. Laughing hysterically at my mom jokes. We have a pretty great relationship.

 Speaking of selling.
 We attended one of RJ’s Sunday parent online sessions (there had to be about 200 of us online on Mother’s Day- yeah Mother’s Day) and part of the session was about how to talk and react to your teen, and about family dynamics and how to improve them.
 OK, great for people who chimed in about their kids yelling and screaming at them on the daily, or for giving these moms their worst Mother’s Day ever… and I sat there, with Josh in the background and just counted my blessings.
 Of course there was some sort of gentle nudge to the parent course, I don’t even know if it was free or had a price.
 I’ll be honest I tuned it out.

-So that’s our experience with the RJ Teen Life Coaching Program for $2500.
-Again, it’s a $599 program at best.
+So that’s our experience with the RJ Teen Life Coaching Program.
 Would we do it again?
+NOPE!!
 ABSOLUTELY NOT!
+Definitely not for $2500, it’s a $599 program at best.

 Oh and I saw a some BBB reviews of RJ’s program.
 One parent wasn’t happy and was charged $1500.
 I wonder why I was charged an extra thousand dollars for the same modular program?
 Since I’ve posted my complaint, a few 5star reviews have trickled in.
 Probably hoping to get a better rating.